-The short answer: not really
+Can you split payment on DoorDash?
+The short answer: not directly

 How DoorDash Group Orders actually work